harley-dane/portflio1/planning/development-strategy.md

 #### CSS

-- style `footer` with display block and unicode-bidi
+- style `footer` with display block and unicode-bid
 - style `a` tag under `social` class with margin
 - style `md` with font size
 - style the icons